Tiny Turtle Graphics Interpreter

 longjmp (buf, 1);

-each argument in turn.
-A function va_start initializes
+will refer to each argument in turn.
+A function

-printf standard function.
-But its format has only %s,
+of printf standard function.
+But its format has only

 The functions declared in <setjmp.h> and

-C programming language” written by Brian Kernighan and Dennis Ritchie.
-I
+book “The C programming language” written by Brian Kernighan and

-referred to the book to write the program above.
+Dennis Ritchie.
+I referred to the book to write the program

 However, the following information is very useful (but old).

-Lately, lots of source codes are in the internet.
+Lately, lots of source codes are on the internet.
 Maybe reading source codes is the most useful for programmers.